almostengr/light-show-guard-plugin/README.md

 ## Setup

 See the [User Guide](#) for how to configure the plugin.

+## Commands

+Each command can be added to a playlist or run manually from the FPP user interface.
+All commands for this plugin will start with "Light Show Pulse" in the list of commands.

 ## Version Numbering

-The version number for this plugin is in the following format.
-Using the example of "5.2024.07.26", "5" represents the major Falcon Pi Player version number that the plugin is designed for and "2024.07.26" represents the date, in YYYY-MM-DD format, that the release was created
+Using the example version number of "5.2024.07.26", "5" represents the minimum major Falcon Pi Player version number that the plugin is designed for.
+"2024.07.26" represents the date, in YYYY-MM-DD format, that the release was created.